podpea/javascript/README.md

 ## Variables

   - Always use `var` to declare variables.
 Not doing so will result in global variables.
 We want to avoid polluting the global namespace.
-Captain Planet warned us of that.
+Captain Planet warned us of that (he's a hero..).

     ```javascript
     // bad